Search

 For what had he done to these people?
 How had he treated believers in the Way, the Truth, the Life?

-And just what it would mean, to get it right.
+And just what would it mean, to get it right?

-For most of the rest of the Book of Acts, right until the end of the book, we read how God used His servant Paul to change the world.
+For most of the rest of the Book of Acts, right up until the end of the book, we read how God used His servant Paul to change the world.